sergerad/incremental-merkle-tree-go/README.md

 ## The Algorithm

 IMTs are perfect (balanced) binary trees.
 They allow us to recalcluate tree roots in polynomial time when new leaves are added.
-This is achieved by utilizing two, constant-sized slices of digests.
-The zero digest slice is created on initialization and never updated.
-The left-node digest slice is built up from left-node digests as we add leaves and calculate digests towards the root.
+This is achieved by utilizing two, constant-sized slices of digests:
+* the zero digest slice which is created on initialization and never updated; and
+* the left-node digest slice which is built up from left-node digests as we add leaves and calculate digests towards the root.

-The following depicts what the IMT would look like if we replaced `hash(left, right)` with `cat(left, right)`.
+The following depicts what the IMT would look like if we replaced `hash(left, right)` with `cat(left, right)` for the purposes of visualization.

 On creation, all the leaves are zeroes.
 At this point, we have a slice which contains a single digest for every level of the tree.
 The tree has a height of 3 so our slice has 3 elements.
 ```mermaid